sftcd/openssl/esnistuff/echo.md

 | certificate_authorities | yes | same | could vary in principle to hide client info but not so important, for browsers at least |
 | padding | yes | yes | added by ESNI processing to inner, not sure if I might be breaking any apps using the API |
 | psk | no | same | dunno - need to figure out "must be last" req, and identifiers |

+For the ``key_share`` extension and ``supported_groups``, while there's no pressing reason to want different key shares for OpenSSL today, there are two reasons to do a bit more than that.
+Firstly, if/as new algorithms are introduced, there may be a need for different key shares in split mode.
+Secondly, if anyone else implemented a client using different key shares, then an OpenSSL server might need to support that, which'd in turn create a need for client support, at minimum for test purposes.
+So if different key share values are not ruled out by the spec, then I'll likely want to implement support.
+There wouldn't be any need for a very easy to use API for clients though.
+None of this is done yet, and it might necessitate either biggish changes to the ``SSL`` struct or else keeping two of those about, would need to check how many fields would be changed if the key shares differ.